willshub/WeatherMan/README.md

 It's an Node.js app built with Express.js framework using hogan templating.

 To run the app, I use nodemon so that I don't have to restart my Node.js app everytime I make a code change.
-I execute the below command.
+Execute the below command at the project home directory.
 >nodemon bin/www

 The app runs by default on port 3000.
 This can be changed in the /bin/www file configurations